 A digital customer portal is a platform for strengthening the increasingly digitalized customer relationship.
-A customer portal offers your clients access to their order history, self-services, delivery status and more.
-A digital customer portal will make purchasing spare parts, accessories, consumables, but also configuring complex machines easier, while lowering overhead costs and improving the efficiency of your (and your customers’!) processes.
+It offers your clients access to their order history, self-services, delivery status and more.
+A digital customer portal will make purchasing spare parts, accessories, consumables, but also configuring complex machines easier, while lowering overhead costs and improving the efficiency of your (and your customers’) processes!
 This article will explain the main benefits of a digital customer portal in B2B:

 - A digital customer portal can increase customer satisfaction and retention